jrask/infinispan-pojo-persistence/README.md

-#Introduction
+#Infinispan object to graph mapper

 Simplfies storage of POJOs in infinispan using JPA annotations.

 ## Goal

+More lightweight than hibernate-ogm

-Adding pojos to infinispan should be simple
+Should be as simple as possible

-No external configuration
+No external configuration (yet...)

 Minimal performance overhead